elstamey/wwcrdu-presentations/speaker_workshop.md

 - May provide hotel and airfare
 - May offer reimbursement up to an amount
   - Pay attention to how they will reimburse
+- Does the country require you to get a visa?

 --